geudde/attic-chest/pages/03.season-2/07.meeting-19/12.doubt/docs.md

 Ah, who can tell the Grief and ruthless pain
 &emsp;That rends the bosom of that hapless Wight
 Whom Doubt assails; the tortur’d wretch in vain
-&emsp;In crouds and noise would shun the hellish sprite?
+&emsp;In crowds and noise would shun the hellish sprite?
 Ne comely dames in Sattin’s richly dight
 &emsp;Their Cheeks with love’s warm blushes overspread
 Ne song ne jocund dance can yield delight